AnthonyOlijnyk/reservify/backend/README.md

 Using Python version 3.11.5 and pip version 23.2.1.

+The `CPS714.postman_collection.json` file can be imported into Postman so that you can have the routes all setup immediately.
+You don't have to do this though.

 Make sure you are in the backend directory before running the commands

 # Install Dependencies